Book Now

 Max Altitude: 1,345m / 4,412 ftMeals: Breakfast, Lunch and dinnerAccommodation: HotelDuration: 9-10 hoursDistance: 125km / 77 milesTravel Mode: Local Bus/Jeep

-Our representative will drop you at the Tribhuvan International Airport three hours before your flight departure time.
+Our representative will drop you off at the Tribhuvan International Airport three hours before your flight departure time.
+Depart with unforgettable memories of mountains, monasteries, and the mighty Khumbu.

 Meals: Breakfast